Nodeclipse/www.nodeclipse.org/enide/studio/altogether/index.md

 ## No support

 This is exactly what I am using daily,
-but if it does not work for you...
+but if it does not work for you... try support wherever you can.

 read [README](README)